 An ecology survey of the site has been submitted with the application.
 This found that the site has no features capable of supporting bat roosts, protected amphibians and no evidence of badger or water vole habitat and is unlikely to be used by ground nesting birds.
 It does however have good potential value for bat foraging.
 The report recommends mitigation measures to ensure that the site can continue to be used for bat foraging and to ensure any vegetation is removed outside of bird breeding season.
-These mitigation measures could be ensured by condition.
+With a condition to ensure these mitigation measures are implemented the proposed development is acceptable in terms of its ecology impact in accordance with policy 4D.